tom-johnsen/metalfpga/docs/gpga/verilog_words.md

 ### Elaboration rules
 - Unconnected inputs default to 0 (2-state) or X (4-state) with a warning
 - Unconnected outputs are ignored with a warning
-- Multiple drivers on a net is an error
+- Multiple continuous drivers on wire nets are resolved in 4-state; regs/always conflicts still error

 ### Codegen notes
 - Shift overshoot uses Verilog semantics: `a << s` or `a >> s` yields 0 when `s >= width`
 - Unsized literals are minimally sized and explicitly zext/trunc'd to the context width
+- Tristate `Z` is treated as high-impedance for driver resolution; reading `Z` behaves like `X`

 ## Planned
 - tasks